 The Central Drive Journey – in collaboration with Ruapehu and Whanganui, this drive journey will include co-ordination of trail links and information gathered from Whanganui, Taumarunui, Forgotten World Highway, Stratford, New Plymouth and Hāwera.

 As we move into phase two of this project we will be looking at a range of existing products and services, along with some new initiatives that we can support and develop to enhance our visitor experiences.

 With visitor experiences playing such a critical role in supporting our regional vibrancy and working to attract visitors in region, we will be working to ensure our products complement our long term vision and strategy, and the needs and desires of the visitor of the future, as well as those looking to work and invest in the region.
 We will be identifying potential product exploration paths and working to support product development with community experts and advocates to bring these products to life.

 Promotion of our region continues, with the ability to implement some larger above-the-line activity across billboards, bus backs, and TV.
-Our focus remains on the domestic market, who have traditionally been where the majority of our visitors have come from.
-We are utilising this extra investment to increase our reach and awareness, as well as bringing online a new south island growth market/audience through a range of above and below the line activities, including strategic partnerships.
+Our focus remains on the domestic market, which has traditionally been where the majority of our visitors have come from.
+We are utilising this extra investment to increase our reach and awareness, as well as bringing online a new South Island growth market/audience through a range of above and below the line activities, including strategic partnerships.